<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=489233&amp;fmt=gif">

 GMP stands for “Good Manufacturing Practices.”

-What exactly does it entail?
+But what exactly does it entail?
 This piece will outline the five main components of GMP and explore how they ensure the quality and safety of your products, from medical devices to pharmaceuticals.

 What Is GMP?

-The Complexity of GMP: More Than Meets the Eye
+The complexity of GMP: More than meets the eye

 At its core, GMP is a comprehensive manufacturing system designed to ensure product consistency and quality.
 It encompasses a multitude of facets, from hygiene and sanitation to quality management, all with the goal of mitigating and ideally eliminating significant risks such as cross-contamination, mislabeling, and process failures.
 Areas that play an active role in the GMP guideline include: